Clifford Ross: Horizon and Grain

-Mountain series
+Mountains

-Typical of Ross’ dialectical working process, he found his next subject, far from the ocean in the Rocky Mountains of Colorado: Mount Sopris.
+Typical of Ross' dialectical working process, he found his next subject, far from the ocean in the Rocky Mountains of Colorado: Mount Sopris.
 Realizing the limitations of existing film and digital cameras, he invented the R1 high-resolution camera system, which uses military aerial film and a unique digital post-production process, capable of capturing the individual shingles on a barn from 4,000 feet away.
 The resulting photographs–the Mountain series–are among the highest resolution single shot landscapes in the world.
 He received U.S. Patent 6,795,648B1 for his camera.

 This technical endeavor was developed in the service of Ross's artistic motivation–to reveal the immensity of his subject, its ever changing light, and its astonishing number of details, all contributing to his experience of the sublime.
 The resulting work has drawn parallels to the Hudson River School.
 Photographs in the Mountain series are printed in a large format that envelopes the viewer, creating a "you are there experience."